GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-quota-monitoring/deploy-cloud-function/README.md

 ## Monitoring dashboard

-A monitoring dashboard can be optionally be deployed int he same project by setting the `dashboard_json_path` variable to the path of a dashboard JSON file.
+A monitoring dashboard can be optionally be deployed int the same project by setting the `dashboard_json_path` variable to the path of a dashboard JSON file.
 A sample dashboard is in included, and can be deployed with this variable configuration:

 ```tfvars
 dashboard_json_path = "../dashboards/quotas-utilization.json"